irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **June 2020:** Our team has released [a list of public Continuous Glucose Monitoring (CGM) datasets](https://github.com/irinagain/Awesome-CGM).
+Thank you to an amazing team of undergraduate researchers: Mary Martin, Elizabeth Chun, David Buchanan, Eric Wang and Sangaman Senthil who assembled this collection as part of their [Aggie Research Project](https://aggieresearch.tamu.edu).

+* **June 2020:** Congratulations to [Alex Lapanowski](https://sites.google.com/view/alexander-f-lapanowski/home) and Yunfeng Zhang for succesfully defending their PhD dissertations!

 * **May 2020:** A new manuscript with [Naresh Punjabi](https://www.hopkinsmedicine.org/profiles/results/directory/profile/0005817/naresh-punjabi//) and [Ciprian Crainiceanu](http://ciprianstats.org/home) on *"Modeling continuous glucose monitoring (CGM) data during sleep."* has appeared in [Biostatistics](https://doi.org/10.1093/biostatistics/kxaa023)

 * **May 2020:** A new manuscript with [Alex Lapanowski](https://sites.google.com/view/alexander-f-lapanowski/home) on *"Compressing Large Sample Data for Discriminant Analysis"* is now available on [arXiv](https://arxiv.org/abs/2005.03858)